hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/6-pijul.md

 * change draft screen

-Which look sa bit like the interactive rebase screen in Git.
+Which looks a bit like the interactive rebase screen in Git.

 * documentation is lagging